bevyengine/bevy-website/content/learn/quick-start/getting-started/setup.md

 We know you are itching to start making games, but Bevy requires us to do a _small_ amount of setup first.

 ## Setting Up Your Development Environment

 While all Bevy app and engine code is written in Rust, there are still a number of additional tools we need to configure before we can begin developing.
-The first of which is making sure that Rust itself is installed!

-### Installing Rust
+### Ensuring Rust Is Up To Date

 Bevy relies heavily on improvements in the Rust language and compiler.
 As a result, the Minimum Supported Rust Version (MSRV) is "the latest stable release" of Rust.

-Install Rust by following the [Rust Getting Started Guide](https://www.rust-lang.org/learn/get-started).
+If you haven't done so already, make sure to install Rust by following the [Rust Getting Started Guide](https://www.rust-lang.org/learn/get-started).

 Once this is done, you should have the `rustc` compiler and the `cargo` build system installed in your path.